-In this chapter section we discuss the representation of WCBs in the HIST simulation simulations and compare the results to the WCB climatology based on the-ERA-Interim data set (Madonna et al., 2014).
-In Figure (Madonna et al., 2014).
-In Fig. 2 the frequency of occurrence of WCBs in boreal winter (DJF) is shown for ERA-Interim (left column) and HIST (right column).
-WCBs are most frequent in the extratropical storm tracks in the winter hemisphere, as they are per definition linked to extratropical cyclones, which in turn constitute the storm tracks and are most prevalent during winter.
-Two maxima in the WCB starting (or inflow) regions, i.e., the locations where the WCBs start their 48 h ascent, are discernible in the North Atlantic and North Pacific (see black-turquoise lines) as well as in a band encircling the Southern Ocean between 25°S and 40°S. During their main mid-tropospheric ascent, WCB air parcels travel east- and poleward leading to frequency maxima in the storm track
+In this chapter we discuss the representation of WCBs in the HIST simulation and compare the results to the WCB climatology based on the ERA-Interim data set (Madonna et al., 2014).

-- 5 regions of ~ 7% (in the Northern and 5%) in the Northern (Southern) Hemisphere in the storm track regions in the Southern Hemisphere (see colours).
-The WCB outflow, i.e., the regions covered by WCB air parcels at the end of their 48-hour ascent, is spread out over large parts of the extratropical hemispheres (see red lines).
-During boreal summer (JJA; Figure Fig. 2c,d), two maxima in WCB starting and ascent regions are discernible over the North American continent and its east coast as well as over the Northeast-western North Pacific and the Himalayan region.
-Whereas the latter WCB activity near the Himalayas - 10 is connected to the Asian monsoon, the maximum over the Northeast North Pacific is linked to the Mei-yu-Baiu Mei-yu/Baiu front.
-A more detailed description of the WCB climatology, i.e., its regional hotspots and seasonal cyclescycle, can be found in Madonna et al. (2014).

-Comparing the WCB climatology in ERA-Interim (Figure 2, left columnsFig.
-2a,c) to the one calculated based on HIST (right columnFig.
-2b,d), it is striking to see the similarity between the two, which thus points to CESM's capability to realistically
+In Figure 2 the frequency of occurrence of WCBs in boreal winter (DJF) is shown for ERA-Interim (left column) and HIST (right column).
+WCBs are most frequent in the extratropical storm tracks in the winter hemisphere, as they are per definition linked to extratropical cyclones which in turn constitute the storm tracks and are most prevalent during winter.
+Two maxima in the WCB starting (or inflow) regions, i.e., the locations where the WCBs start their 48 h ascent, are discernible in the North Atlantic and North Pacific (see black lines) as well as in a band encircling the Southern Ocean between 25°S and 40°S. During their main mid-tropospheric ascent, WCB air parcels travel east- and poleward leading to frequency maxima of ~7% (5%) in the Northern (Southern) Hemisphere in the storm track regions (see colours).
+The WCB outflow, i.e., the regions covered by WCB air parcels at the end of their 48-hour ascent, is spread out over large parts of the extratropical hemispheres (red lines).
+During boreal summer (JJA; Figure 2c,d), two maxima in WCB starting and ascent regions are discernible over the North American continent and its east coast as well as over the Northeast Pacific and the Himalayan region.
+Whereas the latter is connected to the Asian monsoon, the maximum over the Northeast Pacific is linked to the Mei-yu-Baiu front.
+A more detailed description of the WCB climatology, i.e., its regional hotspots and seasonal cycles, can be found in Madonna et al. (2014).
+Comparing the WCB climatology in ERA-Interim (Figure 2, left columns) to the one calculated based on HIST (right column), it is striking to see the similarity between the two, which thus points to CESM's capability to realistically simulate WCBs.
+In fact, both the frequency amplitude and the geographical location of their starting, ascent and outflow regions agree very